LiskArchive/lisk-legacy-docs/start.md

 [Lisk Hub](https://lisk.io/hub) is the Graphical User Interface (GUI) for normal users to interact with the network.
 It consists of normal wallet functionalities and more extended features, like delegate voting.

+### Get to know Lisk Protocol

+The [Lisk Protocol](../lisk-protocol/introduction.md) is a formal set of rules of the Lisk blockchain.

+It consists of rules about the [P2P communication](https://lisk.io/academy/blockchain-basics/how-does-blockchain-work/what-is-a-peer-to-peer-network), block and transaction formats, the [consensus algorithm](https://lisk.io/academy/blockchain-basics/how-does-blockchain-work/consensus-protocols), and of rules how [signatures](https://lisk.io/academy/blockchain-basics/how-does-blockchain-work/digital-signatures) and IDs are computed and verified.

+The Lisk protocol is constantly evolving.
+The discussions about planned changed takes place at [research.lisk.io](https://research.lisk.io), the result of the discussions in reflected LIPs (Lisk Improvement Proposals) at [LIPs Github repository](https://github.com/LiskHQ/lips) and later as part of documentation on official [Lisk documentation](https://docs.lisk.io).

+The protocol defines these rules without a focus on concrete implementation, and it is, therefore, possible to implement it in any compatible programming language.

+Currently, the official implementations of the Lisk protocol are [Lisk Core](../lisk-core/introduction.md), [Lisk Framework](../lisk-sdk/lisk-framework/introduction.md) and [Lisk Elements](../lisk-sdk/lisk-elements/introduction.md), which are written in Javascript and Typescript.

 ### Contribute to the project

 First off, thanks for taking the time to contribute!